Last updated 15 Jul 2026, 18:51 UTC · updated through the trading day

 This daily chart compares Home Depot price movement with live fear, greed, neutral and extreme sentiment readings for the wider market trend.

-During the last 4 days, Home Depot sentiment ranged from 38 (Fear) to 71 (Greed), with the current reading sitting at 71.
+During the last 882 days, Home Depot sentiment ranged from 8 (Extreme Fear) to 88 (Extreme Greed), with the current reading sitting at 52.

 What Is the Home Depot Fear and Greed Index Today?